mal-lang/mal-toolbox-tutorial/guides/compile_language.md

 # Compile a MAL Language

 ## Prerequisites:
 - Install [maltoolbox](https://github.com/mal-lang/mal-toolbox)
 - Create/download a MAL language in .mal file(s)

+Note: You can also load .mal-files directly in the MAL-toolbox, but compiling the language with malc is still adviced since it has better error handling than the toolbox.

 <!-- ## Option 1: Use the MAL Toolbox to compile the language